-Are you passionate about global issues and want to learn more about community and political engagement, group work, and self-awareness?
-Do you want a unique experience that challenges your growth as an individual and in a team?
-Are you ready for practical opportunities to develop your changemaking skills from a community engagement roadtrip, to attending the UN High Level Political Forum in New York?
+Are you passionate about global issues?
+Do you want to learn more about community and political engagement, group work, and self-awareness?
+Do you want a unique experience that challenges your growth, both as an individual and in a team?
+Are you ready for practical opportunities to develop your changemaking skills – from a community engagement roadtrip, to attending the UN High Level Political Forum in New York?
 The BC Council for International Cooperation has the perfect opportunity for you: the Sustainable Development Goals Bootcamp!

 What are the Sustainable Development Goals?